tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 ### ProcessingGuarantee enum
 **v1.0.0**

+In `ksqlDB`, **processing guarantees** refer to the level of reliability and consistency provided by the system when processing and handling streaming data.

 **ExactlyOnce** - Records are processed once.
 To achieve a true exactly-once system, end consumers and producers must also implement exactly-once semantics.

 **AtLeastOnce** - Records are never lost but may be redelivered.

 For more info check [exactly once semantics](https://docs.ksqldb.io/en/latest/operate-and-deploy/exactly-once-semantics/)